-Once a term begins, the student must officially withdraw from a class or classes they are not attending by completing a Drop/Add Form or Withdrawal Form and submitting the completed Form to the Registrar's Office.
+Once a term begins, the student must officially withdraw from a class or classes they are not attending by completing a Drop/Add Form or Withdrawal Form and submitting the completed Form to the Admissions and Registration Office.
 Depending on the length of the course, the student may be able to withdraw from courses online utilizing My Northeast.
-The date the form is received by the Registrar's Office, or the date the withdrawal is completed on My Northeast, is the date used to calculate the refund.
+The date the form is received by the Admissions and Registration Office, or the date the withdrawal is completed on My Northeast, is the date used to calculate the refund.